 Cat skiing at Skeena.
 Photo credit: Northern BC Tourism/Mattias Fredriksson

 Once you’ve got a taste of the action, you may not be able to stop.
-This is where cat-skiing lodges really come into play: multi-day trips to Keefer Lake Lodge in the Okanagan or Island Lake Lodge near Fernie, both offer a taste of luxury and unforgettable powder without the lift lines.
+This is where cat-skiing lodges really come into play: multi-day trips to Keefer Lake Lodge in the Okanagan or Island Lake Lodge near the town of Fernie, both offer a taste of luxury and unforgettable powder without the lift lines.
 Add Chatter Creek, Baldface Lodge and Skeena to the 21 cat operations on offer.

 7. BC, the birthplace of commercial heli skiing